 The State wants an exportable music industry.
 One that creates sustainable jobs, earns foreign exchange and ultimately develops the intellectual property stockpile for future and continuous economic exploitation.
 It was not always so specific: in the 1990s it was the catch-all “entertainment industry” that was the buzz-word.
 Through the Vision 2020 period of consultation for diversification away from the energy industry in the 2000s, “music industry” was neither recognised or quoted.
 In 2007, it became a titular talking point in the jargon of industries targeted for provision of administrative, financial and technical support by the Ministry of Trade, the line ministry tasked with the ongoing plans to transform the non-energy sector of the economy.
 Music was a kind of bastard child, known but not always recognised loudly.
 The publications of the investment arm of the current ministry since 2012 also spoke of “entertainment” and speaks to international investors of opportunities in film, animation and fashion outside of the grand Carnival industry with its allied linkages to music, events and entertainment in general.
 Change was slow, but it did come.

 A music industry is made up of people, creative as well as technical, in areas as diverse as songwriters to entertainment lawyers to steelpan instrument builders to stage lighting riggers and repairs.
 Readers are aware that there are persons in these categories, but the threshold level of quality and quantity is not enough to satisfy the desired outcome of contributing increasingly and significantly to the GDP.
-Former Trade minister in the PP government, Vasant Bharath, whose ministry is responsible for the music industry along with film and fashion, said in 2014 to a Standing Committee of Parliament that, “the sector was in a state of inertia and there were people who did not want it to become commercialised…At some point in time…the State would have had to put up seed money to create an enabling environment to ensure that the creative industries become commercially viable and attractive to the private sector, so the private sector would take over.”
+Former Trade minister in the PP government, Vasant Bharath, whose ministry was responsible for the music industry along with film and fashion, said in 2014 to a Standing Committee of Parliament that, “those in the sector…were in a state of inertia and status quo whereby they didn’t want the creative industries sector to become commercialised…At some point in time, although government will initially put in the seed money and create the enabling environment, that at some point in time, those industries will become commercially viable and attractive to the private sector, so that you have private sector investment.”

 Since the 1990s, the music and entertainment industry was identified as a sector for investment and diversification.
 The success of this diversification, according to the IADB, in one instance, “has not paid off.”
 One State solution is the continued model of a state-owned enterprise (SOE) as a vehicle to implement policy decisions.
 Historically, the State has used this model with limited success outside of the energy industry, and in the music and entertainment sector, various iterations of alphabet soup SOEs have come and gone: TIDCO, EIDECO, TT Ent.
 The current SOE, CreativeTT was formed in 2013 “to stimulate and facilitate the business development and export activities of the Creative Industries in T&T to generate national wealth.”